M4ss1ck/telegram-openai-bot/README.md

-# Bot manager
+# Smart Bot

-> "One bot to rule them all"
+> "One bot to know it all"

-Telegraf bot template with WebApp support and a `/clone` command to allow users to have their own copy.
+Telegraf bot that uses OpenAI to unveil the unknown (or something like that).

 ## Stack